espaces-marx/ai-radicals/README.md

 The PDF versions of the guide are available here for [the French version](https://github.com/espaces-marx/ai-radicals/releases/latest/download/guide_fr.pdf) and there for [the English version](https://github.com/espaces-marx/ai-radicals/releases/latest/download/guide_en.pdf).
 They are also distributed on [the Espaces Marx website](https://www.espaces-marx.eu/).

 If you wish to generate them on your own machine, you'll need a Unix system (Mac or Linux) with the DejaVu fonts installed, as well as git, make, pandoc, and tex (mactex for MacOS, texlive-xetex for Ubuntu).
 Once you've cloned this repository with git, simply run the `make` command at the root.

-Alternatively, a PR with a title containing `(create-pdf)` will trigger the GitHub Action that generates the PDFs and saves them as artifacts.
-This feature is useful when you need to preview the result of a commit before merging it into the main branch of the project (e.g. during a review).